 If North Yorkshire Police feel that there is a general concern about a young person with knives or weapons, they may arrange to carry out joint intervention with a worker from North Yorkshire Children and Families Service.
 This may be the young person’s allocated worker if they are already open to the Children & Families Service.
 If they are not an open case and have not had recent involvement with the service, then the work will be conducted by ether the Early Help Service or if they have had previous involvement with the Youth Justice service or are still open to them this work will be undertaken by Youth Justice workers.

 Initially a focussed discussion will be carried out with the young person and their parents/carers, to share the concerns and offer positive support.
 This will usually take place by appointment in the family home, or if this isn’t suitable, a private room in a school or other venue.
 It is however a voluntary intervention and can be declined by families.

-There is a need to understand the wider context behind young people carrying knives and this will also be explored within the intervention discussion.
+There is a need to understand the wider context behind young people carrying knives and weapons and this will also be explored within the intervention discussion.
 For example:

 - Concerns around shops selling knives to children in the community?

 - How are knives being brought into schools?

 - Are there concerns around links to organised drugs distribution?

 - Do young people feel threatened which causes them or their friends to feel unsafe and risks them being involved in crime?